Rsimpossible/playwright_pytest_testing/README.md

-# Playwright + Python automation for SMBCGROUP
+# Playwright + Python automation for testing

-This repo automates testing of https://www.smbcgroup.com/ with Playwright + Pytest.
+This repo automates testing of dummy site with Playwright + Pytest.

 See requirements.txt, conftest.py, and tests/ for details.